ytrellu/vitrine/web_formatted/draft.md

 Applying a unified view to finance:

+Two rules:
+- Let's call it the custody assumption, the fact that custody of a dollar comes at no costs.
+A dollar today is worth more than a dollar tomorrow.

+- Let's call it the risk aversion assumption.
+It can also be called prospect theory, or loss aversion.
+Here, we consider the financing as an input to a control system.
+We then realize that allowing for noise increases the complexity of the control system.
+In other words, a dollar is worth more than a risky one.

 - Insurances have a recurring predictable cost for unpredictable events
-- Shares have a one-time predictable cost (share price) for recurring predictable events (dividends).
+- Shares have a one-time predictable cost (share price) for recurring unpredictable events (dividends).

 Examples of insurance products:

-- Rope (continuous weight cost, for unpredictable events)
+- Rope (continuous weight & drag cost, for unpredictable events)
-- Rights